Brandon Soppy

-Beanou-Junior Brandon Deflorent Soppy (born 21 February 2002) is a French professional footballer who plays as right-back for Swiss Super League club Laussane Sport.
+Beanou-Junior Brandon Deflorent Soppy (born 21 February 2002) is a French professional footballer who plays as right-back for Swiss Super League club Lausanne-Sport.

 Club career

 Early career

 Soppy began playing football at Bobigny, before joining CFFP aged 12–13.
 He moved to INF Clairefontaine, and later signed for Rennes's youth academy.

 Rennes

 Soppy signed his first professional contract with Rennes aged 16; the following year, he played for their reserve team in the Championnat National 3.
 In August 2020, Soppy made his Ligue 1 debut aged 18, in a 2–2 draw against Lille.

 Udinese

 In summer 2021, Soppy joined Udinese in the Serie A; he played 30 games during the 2021–22 season: 28 in Serie A and two in the Coppa Italia.

 Atalanta

 On 19 August 2022, Soppy joined fellow Serie A side Atalanta.

 Loan to Torino

 He then moved to Torino on a season-long loan on 31 August 2023.